Anti-government group purported to have Arkansas politicians and law enforcement as members - NewsBreak

 The list of 38,000 names shows, by the ADL’s reporting , that the organization had 446 Arkansans sign up for memberships.

-ADL classifies signing up as a person having paid Oath Keepers membership at some point.Hundreds of elected officials, police officers on leaked Oath Keepers list
+ADL classifies signing up as a person having paid Oath Keepers membership at some point.AR med. marijuana patients spent over $23M in August

 The Oath Keepers played a central role in the Jan.
 6, 2021, insurrection at the United States Capitol Building.